sudonite/Codetective/README.md

   <h3 align="center">Codetective</h3>

   <p align="center">
-    This application leverages AI to analyze C/C++ code within a Git repository, identifying potentially vulnerable functions.
-    Trained on functions from previous CVEs.
-It automates the detection process to enhance code security.
+    This application leverages AI to analyze C/C++ code within public or private repositories on platforms like GitHub, GitLab, Gitea, and Bitbucket.
+It identifies potentially vulnerable functions by referencing functions from previous CVEs.
+The tool automates the detection process to enhance code security across various repository platforms.
   </p>
 </div>